yeehaa123/coding-the-humanities-curriculum/week-overview.md

 ## 1. Tools

-*Concepts*: Tools, Bricolage, Editor, Server, Browser, Interface, Console, Automation, Crafts, Engineering
+*Concepts:* Produces, Consumer, Editor, Server, Browser, Interface, Console, Automation, Crafts, Engineering

-The introductory session of this course is dedicated to the tools that we use in the humanities.
+Tools shape and transform our research and learning.
+This introductory session critically looks at the digital tools that we use in the humanities.

 ## 2. Language